Russia's war on Ukraine latest news: Fighting rages in east, G7 considers air defence | Law-Order

 * International legal advisers have been working with local prosecutors in Ukraine's recaptured city of Kherson who have started gathering evidence of alleged sexual crimes by Russian forces as part of a full-scale investigation. * Baltic states and other European nations upset at comments made by French President Emmanuel Macron regarding security guarantees for Russia formally lodged disapproval and explained their position to France on Monday, diplomats said.

-* Baltic states and other European nations upset at comments made by French President Emmanuel Macron regarding security guarantees for Russia formally lodged disapproval and explained their position to France on Monday, diplomats said. * UN aid chief Martin Griffiths arrived in Ukraine to see the new challenges that have arisen due to fresh infrastructure damage at a time of freezing temperatures, his office said.

-* Germany reminded Hungary of the importance of the European Union's democratic values as the bloc threatens to keep billions from Budapest unless it lifts its veto on a joint loan to Ukraine and a global corporate tax.
-CONFLICT
+CONFLICT * Ukraine's General Staff said its forces had repelled Russian assaults on four settlements in the eastern Donetsk region and on eight settlements in the adjacent Luhansk region.
+The regions are two of four in eastern and southern Ukraine that Moscow claims to have annexed after "referendums" branded illegal by Kyiv.

-* At least two people were killed and five wounded in the southern Ukrainian city of Kherson after what the regional governor said was "massive shelling" by Russian forces. * A senior official in eastern Ukraine said on Sunday that Ukrainian forces had attacked a hotel town of Kadiivka where members of Russia's private Wagner military group were based, killing many of them.
+*The General Staff said Russian artillery had hammered nearly 20 front-line settlements around the eastern city of Bakhmut, which Moscow seeks to capture but which is now largely in ruins due to incessant bombardment. * At least two people were killed and five wounded in the southern Ukrainian city of Kherson after what the regional governor said was "massive shelling" by Russian forces.

-* Reuters could not independently verify the reports of the attacks or deaths. * Russia is turning to decades-old ammunition with high failure rates as it burns through stockpiles to carry out its nearly 10-month-old invasion of Ukraine, a senior U.S. military official said.

-RUSSIAN VIEWS OF THE WAR * Some Russian officers fighting in Ukraine are unhappy with the military top brass and President Vladimir Putin because of the poor execution of the war, an influential nationalist Russian blogger said after visiting the conflict zone.

-ENERGY INFRASTRUCTURE * An eighth all-out attack on Ukraine's power grid on Monday, Dec.
-5 was followed by local artillery and drone attacks in the south and east at the weekend, the grid operator said.
+* Ukraine's Emergency Measures service said three explosives experts were killed and two were seriously injured on Monday during demining operations in the town of Kostyantynivka - near the major town of Kramatorsk - in Donetsk region. * Reuters could not independently verify the reports of the attacks or deaths.

-* The Black Sea port of Odesa resumed operations suspended after Russia used Iranian-made drones on Saturday to hit two energy facilities. * The head of the Norwegian Refugee Council said he anticipates another wave of hundreds of thousands of refugees from Ukraine in Europe over the winter, because of "unliveable" conditions.
+* The head of the Norwegian Refugee Council said he anticipates another wave of hundreds of thousands of refugees from Ukraine in Europe over the winter, because of "unliveable" conditions.
+QUOTE

-QUOTE "There are days when there are many heavily wounded: four or five amputations at once," Oleksii, a 35-year-old army doctor who declined to give his full name, told Reuters in eastern Ukraine.
-(Compiled by Frances Kerry, Simon Cameron-Moore and Philippa Fletcher)
+"There are days when there are many heavily wounded: four or five amputations at once," Oleksii, a 35-year-old army doctor who declined to give his full name, told Reuters in eastern Ukraine.
+(Compiled by Philippa Fletcher and Frank Jack Daniel)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)